Flying Spaghetti Monster: As a cultural phenomenon

 In November 2007, four talks about the Flying Spaghetti Monster were delivered at the American Academy of Religion's annual meeting in San Diego.
 The talks, with titles such as Holy Pasta and Authentic Sauce: The Flying Spaghetti Monster's Messy Implications for Theorizing Religion, examined the elements necessary for a group to constitute a religion.
 Speakers inquired whether "an anti-religion like Flying Spaghetti Monsterism [is] actually a religion".
 The talks were based on the paper, Evolutionary Controversy and a Side of Pasta: The Flying Spaghetti Monster and the Subversive Function of Religious Parody, published in the GOLEM Journal of Religion and Monsters.
 The panel garnered an audience of one hundred of the more than 9,000 conference attendees, and conference organizers received critical e-mails from Christians offended by it.

 Since October 2008, the local chapter of the Church of the Flying Spaghetti Monster has sponsored an annual convention called Skepticon on the campus of Missouri State University.
 Atheists and skeptics give speeches on various topics, and a debate with Christian experts is held.
 Organizers tout the event as the "largest gathering of atheists in the Midwest".

+On August 12, 2010, the season six episode of Futurama, titled "A Clockwork Origin", featured the Flying Spaghetti Monster as a character.

 The Moldovan-born poet, fiction writer, and culturologist Igor Ursenco entitled his 2012 poetry book The Flying Spaghetti Monster (thriller poems).

 On the nonprofit microfinancing site, Kiva, the Flying Spaghetti Monster group is in an ongoing competition to top all other "religious congregations" in the number of loans issued via their team.
 The group's motto is "Thou shalt share, that none may seek without funding", an allusion to the Loose Canon which states "Thou shalt share, that none may seek without finding".
 As of October 2018 it reported to have funded US$4,002,350 in loans.

 Bathyphysa conifera, a siphonophore, has been called the "Flying Spaghetti Monster".

 The 2019 documentary I, Pastafari examines the Church of the Flying Spaghetti Monster and its fight for legal recognition.

 In September 2019, the Pastafarian pastor Barrett Fletcher offered an opening prayer on behalf of the Church of the Flying Spaghetti Monster at an Assembly meeting of the local government in Kenai Peninsula Borough, Alaska.

 In April 2023, a Children's Bible of the Flying Spaghetti Monster was published in Germany.